DanielDomingueti/crypto-trade-bot/README.md

 </p>
 -->

 Crypto-trade-bot is an open‑source cryptocurrency trading tool.
 In the first place this tool can <b>simulate</b> crypto tradings according to real market cap data.
-A math indicator was implemented do analyse data and decide whether it should buy or sell a given cryptocurrency.
+A math indicator will be implemented do analyse data and decide whether it should buy or sell a given cryptocurrency.

 Upcoming versions will provide real trading though Binance API using your account's balance.